 Prepared for what?

-Emergencies, power outages, and natural disasters such as flood, earthquake, and wildfire.
+Emergencies, power outages, and natural disasters such as floods, earthquakes, and wildfire.

 First Make Your Emergency Plan Today.

 Make a plan today.
 Your family may not be together when a disaster strikes, so it is important to know which types of disasters could affect your area and how you’ll contact one another.
 Establish a family meeting place that’s familiar and easy to find.

 Step 1: Put together a plan by discussing these 3 questions with your family, friends, or household to start your emergency plan.